-According to a report by the Insurance Research Council, 8 percent of Idaho drivers were uninsured in 2009.
-This was below the national average of 13.8 percent, but it still means a lot of drivers may be unable to pay for post-accident medical expenses after an at-fault accident.
+According to a report by the Insurance Research Council, 6.7 percent of Idaho drivers were uninsured in 2012.
+This was only about half the national average of 12.6 percent, but it still means a lot of drivers may be unable to pay for post-accident medical expenses after an at-fault accident.

 Uninsured motorist coverage offers protection for you and your passengers if you're injured in an accident with an uninsured or underinsured driver.
 It can also help pay for damage done to your vehicle as a result of the accident.

 The consequences of driving without insurance in Idaho

 Idaho residents caught driving without car insurance face license suspensions and will need to provide proof of responsibility to the state for a one-year period (3 years for repeat offenders).